OpenIPC/openipc.github.io/certification.md

 The OpenIPC Trusted Partner status is more than just a certificate.
 It is public recognition that your hardware:
 - ✅ Is fully compatible with OpenIPC reference builds out of the box.
-- ✅ Has passed a security audit—no hidden backdoors, outdated components, or license violations.
+- ✅ Has passed a security audit - no hidden backdoors, outdated components, or license violations.
 - ✅ Meets community quality standards: up-to-date SBOM, predictable driver behaviour, full update support.

 ### Become part of the open ecosystem